 - Beat sugar and butter with a hand held electric beater for 1 to 2 minutes (until creamy and fluffy).

-- Add almond flour, lemon juice, lemon zest and salt, continue beating for about 30 seconds or until thoroughly combined.
+- Add almond flour, lemon juice, lemon zest and salt, continue beating for about 30 seconds or until it looks crumbly.

-- Bake for 16 to 18 minutes or until the edges get deep golden in color.
-Place baking sheet on a wire rack and cool completely.
+- Bake one baking sheet at a time for 14 to 17 minutes or until the cookies get a deep golden brown color.
+Place the baking sheet on a wire rack and cool completely.

 Decorate

-- Let cookies set for a few hours.
+- Let cookies sit for a few hours for the icing to firm up.

 Notes